Pretty much everyone has heard of the law of attraction, but did you know that there are 11 more laws?

 They lived without electricity.
 If they wanted hot water, warmth, or the ability to cook food – they had to chop up and burn logs of wood to get it.

 The tears I cried watching this – they just would not stop falling from my eyes.

-I thought about the trivial things that I would complain about and felt so guilty.
 The people living in those slums would have appreciated the things I often took for granted.

 In that part of South Africa, if you had a car, a job and a home, you were considered pretty well-off.
 To those people living in the slums, I am a rich person.